 Clubs and activities

 Some clubs take place at lunchtime and others before or after School.
-We recommend that at the start of Pre-Prep pupils do not undertake more than one School club to start with.
+We recommend that the very young children do not undertake more than one School club to start with.
 Throughout the year, there are opportunities to take advantage of the facilities at the Senior School and pupils are usually transferred by school minibus for these clubs.

 Some co-curricular activities, which are taught by external expert coaches, are offered as ‘paid for’ extras.
-For these activities, parents need to give half a term’s notice of cancellation in writing on or before the first day of a new term, to the Headmistress, Miss Ferro.
+For these activities, parents need to give half a term’s notice of cancellation in writing on or before the first day of a new term, to the Headmistress.